 \section{Abstract}

-{In this paper, we study the Hausdorff and the box dimensions of closed invariant subsets of the space of pointed trees, equipped with a pseudogroup action.
+{We study the Hausdorff and the box dimensions of closed invariant subsets of the space of pointed trees, equipped with a pseudogroup action.
 This pseudogroup dynamical system can be regarded as a generalization of a shift space.
-We show that the Hausdorff dimension of the space of pointed trees is infinite.
-We also show that the union of closed invariant subsets with dense orbit and which have non-equal Hausdorff and box dimensions is dense in the space of pointed trees.
+We show that the Hausdorff dimension of this space is infinite, and the union of closed invariant subsets with dense orbit and non-equal Hausdorff and box dimensions is dense in this space.

-We also apply our results to the problem of embeddings laminations into differentiable foliations of smooth manifolds.
-To admit such an embedding, a lamination must satisfy at least the following two conditions: first, it must admit a metric and a foliated atlas, such that the generators of the holonomy pseudogroup, associated to the atlas, are bi-Lipschitz maps relative to the metric.
-Second, it must admit an embedding into a manifold, which is a bi-Lipschitz map.
-A suspension of the pseudogroup action on the space of pointed graphs gives an example of a lamination where the first condition is satisfied, and the second one is not satisfied, with Hausdorff dimension of the space of pointed trees being the obstruction to the existence of a bi-Lipschitz embedding.
+We apply our results to the problem of embedding laminations into differentiable foliations of smooth manifolds.
+One of necessary conditions for the existence of such an embedding is that the lamination must admit a bi-Lipschitz embedding into a manifold.
+A suspension of the pseudogroup action on the space of pointed graphs gives an example where this condition is not satisfied, with Hausdorff dimension of the space of pointed trees being the obstruction to the existence of such a bi-Lipschitz embedding.

 }

 \keywords{matchbox manifold, laminations, Hausdorff dimension, box dimension, transverse differentiability, bi-Lipschitz embeddings, action on a space of pointed trees}